zkFold/.github/profile/README.md

-# zkFold: Scalable Distributed Ledger Technology
+# zkFold: Blockchain Scaling and Interoperability Solutions

 ## About